 And if you do tend to get jittery, then drinking java on an empty stomach tends to amplify that effect, Dr. Singh says.

 Eating a snack or meal can help quell your jitters, as can opting for a lower dose of caffeine.
 "Drink half-caf, where you mix half decaffeinated coffee and half regular coffee," Dr. Singh suggests, or use fewer grounds or more water when you make your coffee.

 And don't chug your mug.
 "Drink a cup of coffee over the course of a full hour in order to micro-dose the amount of caffeine you are getting," Dr. Singh says.

 Finally, limit your total caffeine intake.
 "The rule of thumb for people who get jittery is a maximum of 200 milligrams a day," Dr. Singh says.
-That's about two 8-ounce cups of home-brewed coffee, per the Mayo Clinic, or one Tall-sized dark roast coffee from Starbucks.
+That's about two 8-ounce cups of home-brewed coffee, per the Mayo Clinic, or one tall-sized dark roast coffee from Starbucks.

 What if You’re Doing Intermittent Fasting?

 Intermittent fasting (IF) — where you restrict the timeframe during which you eat — is associated with a slew of health benefits, from weight loss to lower blood pressure.
 You can still drink zero-cal beverages like black coffee during food-free hours.

 If you're an IF devotee, you might now be wondering if you should skip your caffeine fix between meals.
 "It's a personal decision," Dr. Singh says.
 "If you feel fine when you have coffee while fasting, then there's nothing to worry about."

-On the other hand, if coffee causes stomach pain or makes you feel shaky, then give organic coffee, green tea or half-caf a shot.
+On the other hand, if coffee causes stomach pain or makes you feel shaky, then give green tea or half-caf a try.
 Or spread out your coffee intake by nursing a single serving all morning long.

 Whatever you choose, don't forget to drink plenty of H2O along the way.
 Not only is caffeine a diuretic, but about 20 percent of the water you need comes from food, according to the Academy of Nutrition and Dietetics.
 So if you're IF, you may be low on fluids already.
 Try alternating sips of coffee and water.